-- 6. It is up to the Dublin/London Government with all parties to bring about N.S.D. in - 7.
-The unionists have no veto over discussions involved or their autcome.
+6. It is up to the Dublin/London Government with all parties to bring about N.S.D. in the shortest time possible.

+7. The unionists have no veto over discussions involved or their outcome

 8. A solution requires political and constitutional change.